ah1096/Babys-first-platformer/README.md

 =====CHANGELOG==================================================

+as of May 8th, 2023:
     ==> PICK UP A KEY UPDATE (BFP v.0.1)
         A "key" item exists in the level, and the Player can pick it up.

         *ITEMS*
         DONE: an item exists in the level
         DONE Player can interact with item on key press
         DONE: Item disappears from the level when it is interacted with

-=====UPCOMING CHANGES============================================
-                                (things that are definitely happening)

-==> UNLOCK THE DOOR UPDATE
+    ==> UNLOCK THE DOOR UPDATE (BFP v.0.2)
         Doors are locked by default upon Player spawn and the Player cannot enter them.
 If the Player has a key, the door can be unlocked and the Player can enter the door.

         *DOORS*
         DONE: Doors can be locked by default on level entrance
         DONE: Doors can be unlocked if Player has a key

+=====UPCOMING CHANGES============================================
+                                (things that are definitely happening)

 ==> KEYCAT UPDATE 1 (Keycat v1.0)